Historical Apoplexy · State Legislative Adaptations · West Virginia

 ABOUT THE AUTHOR:

-Imran Cooper is the founder of The Amanuensis, a technology and consulting firm.
-He authored the Historical Apoplexy series (Papers I-VIII, December 2025 - March 2026), which mathematically proves scarcity in the United States is a policy choice, not a material constraint.
-He developed the Vitruvian Quotient (VQ) framework — an eight-quotient model of human capability mapped to neurological substrates, scored without ceiling, with contextual modifiers (XQ) and emergent Trustworthiness (TQ).
-He is not an academic theorist.
+Imran Stanton Cooper is the founder of The Amanuensis.
+He authored the Historical Apoplexy series (Papers I through X, December 2025 to March 2026), which establishes that material scarcity in the United States is a policy choice and not a material constraint.
+He developed The Vitruvian Quotient (VQ) framework, an eight-quotient model of human capability mapped to neurological substrates, scored without ceiling, with contextual modifiers (XQ) and emergent Trustworthiness (TQ).
 He is an engineer who builds systems.

 END OF BILL